Information For Authors

 When making the submission, choose one of the following categories and follow the instructions accordingly.

 Articles are submitted on the understanding that they have not been published elsewhere previously and that they are not being submitted simultaneously to another journal.

-Length: Research articles should normally be between 6,000 and 8,000 words (or Chinese characters) in length.
+Length: Research articles should normally be between 6,000 and 8,000 words (or Chinese characters) in length, but not exceeding 10,000 words including appendices.
 Submission to the Reflection sections can be 3000 - 5000 words (or Chinese characters) or more.
 Book reviews can be 1,000 words or more.

 Language: We consider mainly contributions in English using consistent spelling conventions either in BrE (British English) or AmE (American English), though quality papers in Chinese can also be considered.
 For papers in Chinese, an extended English abstract of 500 words is required.

 If you feel your paper needs some revision so that it is more concise and accessible to the readers and reviewers, you could use professional copyediting service to improve the structure and expression of your paper.
 Some FAQs on copyediting.

 IJCETI uses APA referencing style.
 For grammar and usage, Chicago Style Guide is generally followed.
 Manuscript and copy typesetting follow IJECETI’s own styles Key points are listed below and further details can be found on the downloadable article template.